filippomenegatti/Hate_Detection/README.md

 ---

 # Hate Detection
-Text mining and sentyment analysis methods for hate detection on social media
+Text mining and sentiment analysis methods for hate detection on social media